top of page

 Luke Sumpter, Coach

-Luke moved to Pittsburgh in 2005 after receiving his master's degree in Clinical Psychology from Indiana University of Pennsylvania.
+Luke (he/him) moved to Pittsburgh in 2005 after receiving his master's degree in Clinical Psychology from Indiana University of Pennsylvania.
 He is an experienced mental health professional who is passionate about helping people of all ages.
 Through the Steel City Beard and Mustache Club he became involved with Evolve's Arts for Autism program and later joined the team as a college coach.
 In his free time he enjoys hiking, traveling and running a small BBQ company.

 SARA, BRICK BACKGROUND.jpg